 , further down the east bank of the Mekong.
 This was to be the starting point for a real adventure for us, embarking on a three-day, off-the-beaten track circuit into remote parts of Laos via moped.
 Never having ridden one any real distance before, we weren't sure that we would actually go ahead and do it, but we had a brief instruction course from Mr Ku the following morning at the guesthouse where we'd arrived at 01h00.
 Ideally we'd have had more of a practice than just the bumpy driveway of the Tha Khaek Travel Lodge

-, but time was already getting on and as we suspected the
+, but time was already getting on and as we suspected the best practice was